DenizShayan/Advanced-Todo-App/myapp/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-## thinking about back-end with nextjs!
+## thinking about having back-end with nextjs here!